BYUignite/sootlib/docs/models/4_qmom.md

-\page qmom Quadrature Method of Moments (QMOM)
+\page qmom QMOM

 In the [chemistry](1_chemistry.md) section, the coagulation rates were written in terms of integral equations.
 These are then specialized to the several models for the particle size distributions (PSD).
-In QMOM, these integrals are computed by numerical quadrature.
+In QMOM, these integrals are computed by numerical quadrature \cite Marchisio_2013.
+This model is called quadrature method of moments (QMOM).
 In general, we have
 $$\int_a^bW(x)f(x)dx \approx\sum_{j_1}^Nw_jf(x_j),$$
 where \f$f(x)\f$ is some generic function and \f$W(x)\f$ is a weighting function.
 On the right-hand-side (RHS), \f$w_j\f$ is a *weight* and \f$x_j\f$ is an *abscissa*.
 In specializing to soot formation, we take the weight function to be the (unknown) particle density function \f$n(m)\f$:
 $$\int_0^\infty n(m)f(m)dm \approx\sum_{j_1}^Nw_jf(m_j).$$
 Note that this is equivalent to assuming that the particle density function has the form